Wardha: Shree Sant Kejaji Maharaj Mandir

 The Shree sant kejaji Maharaj Mandir is about 17 km from Wardha on the Nagpur Road.
-This temple is surrounded by the natural beauty of the Bor river.
+This temple is surrounded by the Bor river.
 The Bor National Tiger Reserve and bird sanctuary are 16 km away from the temple.

 In the twelfth century, the movement of saints started in Maharashtra.
 From the twelfth century onwards, Saint Dnyaneshwar started the work of spiritual and social reform through Bhakti Marg.
 It has been said that Tukaram Maharaj had completed his life till the 16th century.

 Saint has been pleased.
 The building was in the fruit.
 Gyanadeva Rachila found.
 Raised it ..

 Janardan Eknath Bhagwat raises the flag.
 Hymn slower Tuka Hallelsey Summon ..

 The legacy of this devotion has been undertaken by many saints in Maharashtra.
 This is the supernatural father-son Sant Kijaji and Sant Namdev Maharaj who came to Vidarbha 183 years ago.
 Ghorad became a Pandari in Vidarbha town.
 Kejaji was a spiritual person.
 He always used to worship Lord Vitthal for his devotion.